-Grapefruits are an edible fruit that come from the grapefruit tree (Citrus paradisi), a citrus tree of the Rutaceae family.
+Grapefruit is an edible fruit that come from the grapefruit tree (Citrus paradisi), a citrus tree of the Rutaceae family.
 According to Harvard Medical School, grapefruit has a glycemic index of 25, making it one of the lowest glycemic fruit options.
-(3)
+(11)

-In addition to being a low calorie food that is also relatively low on the glycemic index, grapefruit is loaded with nutrients.
-Grapefruit nutrition does vary slightly depending on the color of the grapefruit.
-The pink or red color of a grapefruit equates to it having beneficial beta carotene and lycopene.
+In addition to being a low-calorie food that’s also relatively low on the glycemic index, grapefruit is loaded with nutrients.
+Grapefruit nutrition does vary slightly depending on the color of the fruit.
+The pink or red color of a grapefruit equates to it having beneficial beta-carotene and lycopene.

-To give you an idea of just some of the top nutrients in grapefruit, a half (123 grams) of a pink or red grapefruit contain about the following: (4)
+To give you an idea of just some of the top nutrients in grapefruit, a half (123 grams) of a pink or red grapefruit contains about the following: (12)

 - 51.7 calories